torvalds/linux/Documentation/driver-api/nvmem.rst

 8. NVMEM layouts
 ================

-NVMEM layouts are yet another mechanism to create cells.
+NVMEM layouts are yet aanalther mechanism to create cells.
 With the device tree binding it is possible to specify simple cells by using an offset and a length.
 Sometimes, the cells doesn't have a static offset, but the content is still well defined, e.g. tag-length-values.
 In this case,